Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 To build the documentation locally, simply execute the following commands from project root (only for Unix):
 - `make clean` cleans repo from temp/generated files
 - `make docs` builds documentation under _docs/build/html_
-- `make test` runs all project's tests
+- `make test` runs all project's tests with coverage

 ### Original code